 The goal of my research is to develop principled methods to build secure systems.
 My research interests span Security and Programming Languages and I am actively involved with both research communities.

-- Oct 25: I am talking about MSWasm at the Wasm Research Day
+- Oct 25, 2022: I am talking about MSWasm at the Wasm Research Day

-- Oct 12: I am giving a talk on MSWasm at Stanford Security Lunch
+- Oct 12, 2022: I am giving a talk on MSWasm at Stanford Security Lunch

-- Sep 27: Our paper on MSWasm is conditionally accepted at POPL'23!
+- Sep 27, 2022: Our paper on MSWasm has been accepted at POPL'23!